Kushner faces battle to sell economic plan for Palestinians

 “There’s a lot of talk that we’re trying to buy the Palestinians off, that this is merely an economic peace, that’s completely untrue,” he also told Israel’s Channel 12 News last week.

-Mekelberg said Trump’s approach toward the Palestinian issue since taking office did not “instill confidence among the Palestinians.”
+Mekelberg said Trump’s approach to the Palestinian issue since taking office did not “instill confidence among the Palestinians.”

 The White House has also closed the Palestinian diplomatic office in Washington.
 In March, Trump endorsed Israel’s annexation of the Golan Heights from Syria.